phaistos-networks/KMS/README.md

 ## Master Key and Shares
 When KMS starts, it is in a `sealed state`.
 The only operation possible while in this state is `/unseal`.
 KMS cannot decrypt any information persisted unless unsealed first.
 Unsealing requires reconstruction of the `Master Key`, which in turn is used to decrypt a special KMS key, which is used to encrypt and decrypt keys and secrets.
-The master keys is not stored anywhere.
+The master key is not stored anywhere.
 It can only be derived from the master key shares.
-As opposed to creating a single master key and trusting a single operator with that key, KMS uses [Shamir's Secret Sharing algorithm](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to split the master created during initialisation into 1 or more shares, and trusted operators get exclusive ownership of those shares.
+Instead of creating a single master key and trusting a single operator with that key, KMS uses [Shamir's Secret Sharing algorithm](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to split the master created during initialisation into 1 or more shares, and trusted operators get exclusive ownership of those shares.
 Later, to unseal KMS, operators provide shares, in any order, and KMS, once it has enough shares, will reconstruct the master key, and transition to `unsealed` state.

 ## Initialisation
 To initialise KMS, which can only be done once, you need to use `kms init <number of shares> <required shares to reconstruct the master key>`.
 A new master key is created, and then split into the number of shares you specified.
 KMS will initialise the database, and will then output the shares on screen, as well as a special `root authentication token`.
 You should then distribute the shares to trusted parties, and store the root token for later use (you should use 1Password or other such utilities to store the shares trusted to you, and the root token).
 Once KMS is initialised, you will not be able to reinitialise it.